zinka88/Fair-Regression/README.md

 # Fair-Regression

-Code and data for *Fair Regression for Health Care Spending* by Anna Zink and Sherri Rose.
+Code and data for "Fair Regression for Health Care Spending" by Anna Zink and Sherri Rose (2019), *Biometrics*, doi:10.1111/biom.13206(https://onlinelibrary.wiley.com/doi/abs/10.1111/biom.13206).

 All code is written in R and was run on R version 3.5.1.
 Required packages are CVXR (the analysis was run on version 0.99) and dplyr (the analysis was run on version 0.7.6).

 1. **Analysis**